English – Writing

 Writing

-When planning Writing lessons, teachers often make links to other areas of the curriculum to ensure that cross curricular links provide further context for learning.
+When planning writing lessons, teachers often make links to other areas of the curriculum to ensure that cross curricular links provide further context for learning.
+Topics are chosen to ensure they are relevant and exciting to the children, and we aim to give children as much choice as we can during the final writing outcome.
 Teaching blocks focus on fiction, non-fiction and poetry, in line with the 2014 National Curriculum.
 The lessons themselves build progressively towards an extended piece of writing.

 Feedback and marking are completed, where possible, within the lesson, giving the children instant, clear and direct feedback.
 All marking and feedback are given in line with our marking and feedback policy.